Start with "Shelter in Place" Resources

 Trees were blown across major roads, several homes and autos were visibly destroyed, and lights at major intersections were not operational (for days).

-I live near a hospital, so it's pretty significant when traffic signals leading to medical services
+I live near a hospital, so it's pretty significant when traffic signals are extinguished for long periods of time.

 Trees were blown across major roads, several homes and autos were visibly destroyed, and lights at major intersections were not operational (for days).

-I live near a hospital, so it's pretty significant when traffic signals leading to medical services
+I live near a hospital, so it's pretty significant when traffic signals are extinguished for long periods of time.

 Here are a few random picture (taken on the third day of the